 “Where the strip began,” goes the motto of the Flamingo Hotel and Casino.
 For a fun and affordable Sin City vacation, you may want your trip to begin here.

 The Flamingo wasn’t the first casino on the Las Vegas Strip – actually it was the third, (the last remaining portion of the old, original hotel was torn down in 1993.
 Yet the Flamingo remains the oldest strip casino still standing.
 I love this hotel and casino.
-Sure it’s a little pinkish for a manly man like me, but it’s got everything going for it: reasonably-priced rooms, one of the best swimming pools in Las Vegas, a variety of games, affordable eats, a “low-roller” poker room, clean updated rooms, and a perfect center-strip location that puts you in the heart of the action.
+Sure it’s a little pinkish, but it’s got a lot going for it: reasonably-priced rooms, one of the best swimming pools in Las Vegas, a variety of games, affordable eats, clean updated rooms, and a perfect center-strip location that puts you in the heart of the action.
 Plus it always smells nice.

 (Go here for more details on the Flamingo Swimming Pool).

 With 28 floors, the Flamingo has over 3,600 hotel rooms.
 Its exterior is defined by its pink hues, and pink lights, and the much photographed signature sign – the large rising feathers in flashy neon lights that have become one of the symbols of glitzy Las Vegas.